What is an apprenticeship?

-Yes, as long as it’s a different subject or above degree level.
+Yes, as long as it’s a different subject or above undergraduate degree level.
 A degree is a Level 6 qualification.
-A graduate can study a suitable Level 7 apprenticeship or take a Level 2-6 apprenticeship as long as they are learning 'substantive new skills'.
-For example: an English Literature graduate could start a Level 3 Mechanical Engineering Apprenticeship.
-Whereas, it's unlikely that a Mechanical Engineering graduate could.
+As such, a graduate can study a suitable Level 7 apprenticeship or take a Level 2-6 apprenticeship as long as they are learning 'substantive new skills'.
+For example, an English Literature Graduate could start a Level 3 Mechanical Engineering Apprenticeship.
+Whereas it's unlikely that a Mechanical Engineering Graduate could.

 What employment contracts do apprentices need?